 Suspicious activity in Chelsea

-Miguel Morel leads from the front, and would sometimes personally arrive carrying holdalls.
-But when he did so, he was always accompanied by his own burly bodyguard, and they both looked around nervously until they were off the street.
+Miguel Morel would sometimes personally arrive carrying holdalls, accompanied by his own burly bodyguard, and again, they both looked around nervously until they were off the street.

 The many ways harm was caused